How To Become An Etymologist

 Etymologist Career Outlook

 Most positions in etymology require a doctorate, in both research and teaching.
-However, many positions exist for individuals with at least a bachelor’s or master’s degree in a related program.
+Many positions exist for individuals with at least a bachelor’s or master’s degree in a related program.

 Step 1: Earn a bachelor’s degree.
 Most entry-level employment will require at least a bachelor’s degree.
 Programs that will prepare individuals for linguistic studies include English, a foreign language, library science, education, or linguistics.
-However, most jobs in etymology will require a graduate degree.
+Most jobs in etymology will require a graduate degree.

 Step 2: Earn a master’s degree.
 Earning a master’s degree in linguistics, English, phonetics, or another relevant program can help an aspiring etymologist find a job in an applied field or prepare for doctoral study, leading to research.
 Often, individuals with a master’s degree can act as assistant researches, or they can work with computer programming, language programs, or other fields where their knowledge can serve a practical purpose.